 If your school receives written approval from the VCAA to use approved CAS software, you are permitted to have your bound references as stored files on a CD-ROM, DVD or USB.

-The following table lists the examinations into which the bound reference may be taken.
+The following table lists the examinations into which you can take the bound reference.

 - Bound references must be in book format of A4 size or smaller when closed.